mdilli/svsite/docs/install_live.rst

 			Allow from all
 		</Directory>

-		# Media is similar to static, but without cache
+		# Media is similar to static, but without cache.
 		# (note that anyone can access any files if they have the url)
-		Alias /media/ /data/media/svsite/
+		Alias /media /data/media/svsite
+		ProxyPass /media !
 		<Directory /data/media/svsite/>
 			Options -Indexes
 			Order deny,allow